 Singapore’s train network gets you virtually anywhere

 Due to the small size of the city, getting from one point to another in Singapore is not time-consuming.
 Major landmarks are also well-connected through a comprehensive train network, which gets you from suburban parts of Singapore to the heart of the city under 30 minutes.
+Read up on how to navigate transport in Singapore.

 Wi-Fi hotspots are almost everywhere